JolonB/TTS-Generator/README.md

                                 [--max-per-second MAX_REQ_PER_SEC] [--language LANG]
                                 [--locale LOCALE]

-Uses Googles TTS service to generate mp3 files from a word list
+Uses Googles TTS service to generate mp3 files from a word list.
+Outputs files to output_dir with the name word.mp3.
+The word is written to the filename exactly as it appears in the word list, so this must be filtered beforehand where necessary.

 optional arguments:
   -h, --help            show this help message and exit -f FILES [FILES ...], --files FILES [FILES ...]
-                        File(s) to parse words from to generate audio. (default: None) -u URLS [URLS ...], --urls URLS [URLS ...]
+                        File(s) to parse words from to generate audio.
+The words are case sensitive. (default: None)
+  -u URLS [URLS ...], --urls URLS [URLS ...]
-                        URL(s) to parse words from to generate audio. (default: None) -w WORDS [WORDS ...], --words WORDS [WORDS ...]
+                        URL(s) to parse words from to generate audio.
+The words are case sensitive. (default: None)
+  -w WORDS [WORDS ...], --words WORDS [WORDS ...]
+                        Word(s) to generate audio for.
+The words are case sensitive. (default:
+                        None)
-                        Word(s) to generate audio for. (default: None) --bitrate BITRATE     The exported bitrate in any format supported by ffmpeg. (default: 16k) --progress            If set, will show a progress bar while running. (default: False) --overwrite           If set, any existing files will be generated again and overwritten.
+  --bitrate BITRATE     The exported bitrate in any format supported by ffmpeg. (default: 16k) --progress            If set, will show a progress bar while running. (default: False) --overwrite           If set, any existing files will be generated again and overwritten.